Check vehicle compatibility

 The autocavo F2 OBD device syncs with the autocavoFleet platform to provide you with fleet vehicle management, GPS tracking, vehicle maintenance, driving behavior and reporting capabilities.
 Features include:

 - Reports (based on miles driven, trip duration, fuel cost*, fuel economy* and driver score)

-Note: Vehicle specific features based on the vehicle make and model
+Note: Vehicle-specific features based on the vehicle make, model and year.

 Fleet Management Tool